ssveitch/draft-kemeleon/draft-irtf-cfrg-kemeleon.md

 ## Smaller Outputs from Rejection Sampling {#rejection-sampling}

-In applications willing to incur some probability of failure in encoding, a variant of the encoding algorithm that does not add the additional `m` value can be used.
-This results in smaller output sizes for public keys and ciphertexts.
+In applications willing to incur some probability of failure in encoding, the following variant of the encoding algorithms that result in smaller output sizes for encapsulation keys and ciphertexts can be used.
-However, in this case it is no longer feasible to parallelize the encoding of the `k` polynomials; these must be treated as a single vector of `k*n` coefficients in order to achieve a reasonable rate of rejection.
-Therefore, this approach also requires arithmetic over larger integers (up to 1872B integers for ML-KEM1024).
 In particular, the following algorithms can be used instead of `VectorEncode` and `VectorDecode` above.

+Encoding in this case accumulates all `k` polynomials into one large integer `r` and rejects if the most significant bit `msb(r)` is `1`.
+The resulting bitstring is padded with random bits for byte alignment.
+In this variant, it is no longer feasible to parallelize the encoding of the `k` polynomials; these must be treated as a single vector of `k*n` coefficients in order to achieve a reasonable rate of rejection.
+Therefore, this approach also requires arithmetic over larger integers (up to `ceil(log2(q^(4n))) = 11,982` bit integers for ML-KEM-1024, where `k = 4`).

 ~~~
 VectorEncodeR(a,k):